Today we’re talking about the 2023 film Elemental.

 The short story collection is over 80,000 words and I still have 2-4 stories to write.
 Jen’s been prolific in her short story writing.
 The collection is called Stories!
 The Unexpected First Collection.

-Like I mentioned on Friday, this coming Saturday is the cover reveal for my newest book, Stories Between the ‘Verses.
+Like I mentioned on Friday, this coming Saturday is the cover reveal for my newest book, Coffee Shop Between the ‘Verses.
 Come check it out on Saturday!
 There will be prizes and readings.